cfe84/nttjs/README.md

-Low-tech REST persistence framework providing an abstraction layer over file systems (disk / cloud storage).

-ntt lets you persist a resource tree without all those fancy relational technologies, because quite frankly, you don't need all that fanciness.

-It provides a minimalistic layer over a file-system based store, which, in the age and times we live in, are dirt-cheap.
+ntt is a low-tech REST persistence framework.
+It lets you persist a resource tree without all those fancy relational technologies, because quite frankly, you don’t need all that.
+Instead, it provides an abstraction layer over file systems (disk / cloud storage), which, in the day and age we live in, are dirt-cheap.

-Use ntt if your model is not strongly relational, or relational only downwards.
-You can also couple it with a search engine such as Azure Search to ease up finding things together.
+You can use ntt if your model is not strongly relational, or relations go only one way.
+If you need any form of indexation, you can also couple it with a search engine such as Azure Search, which also offer some good poor-man options.

 ntt currently supports filesystem and Azure Blob Storage, planning on adding S3 one day (pull requests welcome).